 How to Use Edit Presets on Photos in Lightroom CC

-1. They offer a recipe of visual aesthetics, or presets, for you to try out on an image.
+1. They offer a of visual aesthetics, or presets, for you to try out on an image.

-2. They show how the controls in the editing panel change to achieve each preset, so you’re able to learn how to achieve certain effects and apply that knowledge to future photographs.
+2. They show how the controls in the editing panel change to achieve each preset, so you’re able to learn how to achieve certain effects and apply that knowledge to photographs.

 It also happens to be extremely fun to see images transform before your eyes so quickly and easily.